When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 How Are Heart Palpitations Treated?

-How to Prevent Heart Palpitations at Night
+How Do You Prevent Heart Palpitations at Night?

-In addition to medical treatments, certain lifestyle changes might help prevent palpitations from happening at night.
+In addition to medical treatments, certain lifestyle changes might help prevent heart palpitations from happening at night.
 These include:

 - Limiting caffeine, nicotine, and alcohol intake, especially at night

-- Making sure to stay hydrated throughout the day
+- Staying hydrated throughout the day

-- Trying a different sleep position
+- Sleeping in a different position

 - Trying relaxing activities such as yoga, meditation, or breathing exercises